-In days gone by, full-frame cameras were very expensive.
-We’re lucky that at the moment there’s more choice than ever before, with a huge selection of cameras available to buy at more and more affordable prices.
+Full-frame cameras are very expensive because the sensor is a huge part of the cost.
+However, there’s more choice than ever before, with a selection of cameras available to buy at more affordable prices than in the past.
 Where once full-frame was only the domain of the professional, cheaper prices mean that enthusiasts often plump for these models too.

 Our round-up looks at the best of the full-frame models currently available on the market.
-We’ve got a selection of mainly DSLR cameras and mirrorless models, but there’s also a couple of compact cameras which surprisingly also pack a full-frame sensor.
+We’ve got a selection of DSLR cameras and mirrorless models, but there’s also a compact camera which also packs a full-frame sensor.

 We’ve looked at the cameras which offer a combination of high image quality and intuitive handling, while also considering their price point as well as their intended audience.